orangehill/bootstrap-session-timeout/README.md

 Default: `5000` (5 seconds)

-Minimum time in milliseconds between two keep-alive pings.
+Time in milliseconds between two keep-alive pings.

+**ajaxData**

+Type: `String`

+Default: `''`

+If you need to send some data via AJAX POST to your `keepAliveUrl`, you can use this option.

 **redirUrl**